mapperr/dfl/README.md

 ## Dotfiles

-Just clone this repo, `cd` in it and put your dotfiles in a `dotfiles/default` directory, without the dot.
+Just put the `dfl` scrpt in your `PATH`, and put your dotfiles in a `~/.dfl/dotfiles/default` directory, without the dot.

 Then run: